Le-Tuan-Binh/ucademy/markdown/knowledge.md

 So now when you go the the url path `/about/` or `/contact` it will direct to use the `page.tsx` in the folder `about` and `contact` alternative.

 **Dynamic segments** let you create dynamic pages based on the value of a part of the URL.
 In Next.js, you create a dynamic segment by using `square brackets []` in the file name within the pages directory.

+We usually use it for get the params to dealing or handling something like get the data from the database to display the result to the user or get the value alternative for the value of the params.

 The name of the folder segment dynamic will follow the structure: `[dynamic_segment_name]`